Blood donation and iron reserve

 - In the case of frequent donors, andparticularly women, the iron content of food can be complemented by iron supplements available at the drug store.
 If you are a frequent donor, talk to your doctor or pharmacist.
-The optimal dosage for compensating for iron losses resulting from blood donations may vary; however, a dosage of elemental iron ranging from 19 to 45 mg per day, for 6 to 12 weeks after a donation, may be sufficient.
+The optimal dosage for compensating for iron losses resulting from blood donations may vary.
+A dosage of 18 mg elemental iron or more per day for 12 weeks following a donation may be sufficient.